jgcarrillo/reverse-recipes/README.md

 - Push tag to Github: `git push origin <tag>`

 To create the **storage link** you need to type `php artisan storage:link` and then change the current `APP_URL` inside `.env` file to `APP_URL=http://localhost:8000` or whatever you use.

+## 🔒 Database

+In order to create database you need to run `php artisan migrate`.
+After that, execute `php artisan db:seed`.
+Make sure you only execute that last command **once**.